 Engineer: Potholes result from stagnant budget

-“We’re spiraling backward,” Ginnetti said at today’s county commissioners meeting.
+“We’re spiraling backward,” Ginnetti said at Thursday’s county commissioners meeting.
 “If I put all $10 million [of the engineer’s office budget] into roads, we couldn’t touch the issue.”

 Two-thirds of the county’s roads have received the lowest rating from the Ohio Department of Transportation, and Ginnetti said it would take $70 million to fix them all.